 Child and Adult Care Food Program

-To start, download, fill out and send back the CACFP New Applicant Intake Form.
+- To begin the application process, please complete and return the CACFP New Applicant Intake Form.

-Licensed family child care home providers can join CACFP through a sponsoring organization.
+- Licensed family child care home providers can participate in the CACFP through a sponsoring organization.

 A School Food Authority (SFA) is the administering unit for the operation of a school feeding program, such as NSLP or SFSP.
 The application process for an SFA has streamlined requirements.